Home Team Team Hanna Horn

 Hanna Horn

-Born in Minsk, Belarus, she obtained her specialist degree in literary writing at the The Maxim Gorky Literature Institute (Moscow, Russia).
+Born in Minsk, Belarus, she obtained her specialist degree in literary writing at the Maxim Gorky Literature Institute (Moscow, Russia).
 Apart from her academic work, she writes prose, poetry and critical essays on contemporary literature and art.

 University of Greifswald